-- H4 Conditions H5 to H9 inclusive do not apply to existing structures. - H5 All regulated structures must be designed by, and constructed2 under the supervision of, a suitably qualified and experienced person in accordance with the requirements of the Manual for assessing consequence categories and hydraulic performance of structures (ESR/2016/1933). - H6 Construction of a regulated structure is prohibited unless: - a) the holder has submitted a consequence category assessment report and certification to theadministering authority; and - b) certification for the design, design plan and the associated operating procedures has beencertified by a suitably qualified and experienced person in compliance with the relevant condition of this authority. - H7 Certification must be provided by the suitably qualified and experienced person who oversees the preparation of the design plan in the form set out in the Manual for assessing consequence categories and hydraulic performance of structures (ESR/2016/1933) and must be recorded in the Register of Regulated Structures. - 1 This is the publication number, which can be used as a search term to find the latest version of thepublication at www.des.qld.gov.au. - 2 Certification of design and construction may be undertaken by different persons.
+- H4 Conditions H5 to H9 inclusive do not apply to existing structures. - H5 All regulated structures must be designed by, and constructed2 under the supervision of, a suitably qualified and experienced person in accordance with the requirements of the Manual for assessing consequence categories and hydraulic performance of structures (ESR/2016/1933). - H6 Construction of a regulated structure is prohibited unless: - a) the holder has submitted a consequence category assessment report and certification to theadministering authority; and - b) certification for the design, design plan and the associated operating procedures has been certified by a suitably qualified and experienced person in compliance with the relevant condition of this authority. - 1 This is the publication number, which can be used as a search term to find the latest version of the publication at www.des.qld.gov.au. - 2 Certification of design and construction may be undertaken by different persons.

-H8 Regulated structures must:

-- a) be designed and constructed in compliance with the Manual for assessing consequencecategories and hydraulic performance of structures (ESR/2016/1933); - b) be designed and constructed with due consideration given to ensuring that the design integritywould not be compromised on account of: - i. floodwaters from entering the regulated dam from any watercourse or drainage line;and - ii. wall failure due to erosion by floodwaters arising from any watercourse or drainageline. - c) have the floor and sides of the dam designed and constructed to prevent or minimise the passage of the wetting front and any entrained contaminants through either the floor or sides of the dam during the operational life of the dam and for any period of decommissioning and rehabilitation of the dam. - H9 Certification by the suitably qualified and experienced person who supervises the construction must be submitted to the administering authority on the completion of construction of the regulated structure, and state that: - a) the 'as constructed' drawings and specifications meet the original intent of the design plan forthat regulated structure - b) construction of the regulated structure is in accordance with the design plan.
+- H7 Certification must be provided by the suitably qualified and experienced person who oversees the preparation of the design plan in the form set out in the Manual for assessing consequence categories and hydraulic performance of structures (ESR/2016/1933) and must be recorded in the Register of Regulated Structures. - H8 Regulated structures must: - a) be designed and constructed in compliance with the Manual for assessing consequence categories and hydraulic performance of structures (ESR/2016/1933); - b) be designed and constructed with due consideration given to ensuring that the design integrity would not be compromised on account of: - i. floodwaters from entering the regulated dam from any watercourse or drainage line;and - ii. wall failure due to erosion by floodwaters arising from any watercourse or drainageline. - c) have the floor and sides of the dam designed and constructed to prevent or minimise the passage of the wetting front and any entrained contaminants through either the floor or sides of the dam during the operational life of the dam and for any period of decommissioning and rehabilitation of the dam. - H9 Certification by the suitably qualified and experienced person who supervises the construction must be submitted to the administering authority on the completion of construction of the regulated structure, and state that: - a) the 'as constructed' drawings and specifications meet the original intent of the design plan for that regulated structure - b) construction of the regulated structure is in accordance with the design plan.